turingschool/today/source/2014-06-09-turing-community-nights.html.markdown

 Turing classes.
 We'll have sessions run by our instructional staff, students and by our great friends in the Denver area.
 We'll even stream them as Google Hangouts on Air to reach out beyond Denver.

-We'll start with sessions on the first, third, and fourth Tuesday evening of the month.
+We'll start with sessions on the first and third Tuesday evening of the month.
 Based on the attendee numbers and feedback we'll scale/adjust things to maximize effectiveness.

 We hope you'll join the [Turing Community group on Meetup.com](http://www.meetup.com/Turing-Community-Events/) and